 - production of beverages/foodstuff of low alcoholic strength qualifying for duty relief

-- rectifying and compounding spirits, for which you will require a separate licence.
-You will find information about this in Notice 40 Spirits rectifiers and compounders and spirits drawback
+- rectifying and compounding spirits, for which you will require a separate licence - you will find information about this in Notice 39: spirits production in the UK

 - rendering made-wine sparkling (that is, aerating/carbonating made-wine)